jonboe/oats_dispenser/README.md

 4. Print the shaft adapter.

 5. Put the cog-wheel back but with the shaft pointing towards the back instead of the front.
-Wiggle the container in position, put the adapter on the cof-wheel shaft and put the motor shaft in the other end of the adapter.
-[Shaft adapter] (images/shaft_adapter_in_place.JPG), [Shaft adapter from other angle] (images/shaft_Adapter_other angle.JPG)
+Wiggle the container in position, put the adapter on the cof-wheel shaft and put the motor shaft in the other end of the adapter.![Shaft adapter from other angle] (images/shaft_Adapter_other angle.JPG)

 6. Use screws to fix the motor in position.
-Screws are visible here: ![Shaft adapter] (images/shaft_adapter_in_place.JPG), [Shaft adapter from other angle] (images/shaft_Adapter_other angle.JPG)
+Screws are visible here: ![Shaft adapter] (images/shaft_adapter_in_place.JPG)

 7. Assemble arduino and shield, connect motor driver and motor, see code for pin numbers. ![Arduino and shield](images/arduino+shield+driver.JPG)